- Home

 Newborns, infants and toddlers (0-3 years)

-Babies don’t have any knowledge of death, but can sense when their routine is disrupted and when their carers are absent.
-Toddlers often confuse death with sleep and do not understand its permanence.
+Babies don’t have any knowledge of death but can sense when their routine is disrupted and when their carers are absent.
+Toddlers often do not understand that death is permanent.

 Possible reactions |